 Importation of goods for people with disabilities

-You can import goods specially designed for the education, employment or social advancement of people with physical or mental disabilities free from payment of Customs Duty and Value-Added Tax (VAT).
+You can import goods specially designed for the education, employment or social advancement of people with physical or mental disabilities without payment of Customs Duty and Value-Added Tax (VAT).
 The goods must be imported by:

 Procedure at importation